 Missteps That Wipe Out Generations

 Folks hear myths and try shortcuts.
-Gifting property to the kids, or putting a son or daughter on the house deed—that will “protect” it, goes the story.
-But Missouri law isn’t built that way.
-There’s a five-year “look back” before Medicaid.
-Sell or transfer anything for less than full value and get penalized.
-The result?
+Gifting property to kids, or putting a son or daughter on the house deed—that will “protect” it, goes the story.
+But Missouri’s five-year look-back under federal and state Medicaid law is unforgiving.
+Sell or transfer anything for less than full value within 60 months before a Medicaid application, and you get a penalty period of ineligibility.
 The new owner waits.
 The applicant waits—sometimes barred from Medicaid altogether for months or years.
-A plan built on wishful thinking collapses fast.
+Simple wills, pay-on-death forms, and joint ownership structures don’t shield property from Medicaid’s spend-down or the state’s final recovery push.
+Thinking otherwise costs some people everything.

 Defensible Planning: How to Stand Your Ground